XIVAliakbarZarkoob/Altimetric-Data-Check/README.md

 This repository contains:
 1. River water level altimetric data from multiple sources for two basins: Niger and Ganges-Brahmaputra.
 2. A MATLAB script for performing a simple analysis and visualization of this data.
+3. Python scripts for downloading altimetric data from each data source.

 Latest MATLAB Script: